Should India be Given a Permanent Seat at the United Nations Security Council?

 Her membership is equally supported by the USA, France, and Russia.
 The only real obstacle for India is China.
 France also supports the membership of Brazil, Germany and Japan alongside an African nation.
 But the biggest argument against such a move is that the UNSC would become ungovernable.
 A UNSC with ten permanent members, all with a veto, is less likely to come to a consensus that a UNSC with only 5 members.

-There is, however, another sugested alternative to simply adding more permanent members.
+There is, however, another suggested alternative to simply adding more permanent members.
 This would be to dissolve the UK and French seat into a European seat (something admittedly more difficult after Brexit, but not impossible) leaving only 4 permanents thus leaving space for India.
 This European seat would also act as a representative for Germany, thus withdrawing the need to have a German seat.
-Such a restructuring of the permanent seats would much better represent the current balance of power and would not overly complicate the organisation or reduce the chances of consensus within the UNSC P5.
+Such restructuring of the permanent seats would much better represent the current balance of power and would not overly complicate the organisation or reduce the chances of consensuses within the UNSC P5.
 This would leave out Japan and Brazil as well as Africa, but as of yet, Brazil and Japan don’t have the military, political and economic growth of India.
 Japan is still in recession and is all but totally reliant on the US for defence.
 Brazil is in arguably more economic and political turmoil and has little military might.
 There is, to date, no African country that can realistically compete either.
 This is not to say that thing might not change in the future, Japan and Brazil’s economies can recover and their military and political influence still grow.
 What can be said without doubt is that the UNSC P5 must reflect the geopolitical reality in order to remain relevant and pragmatic, and to do so it must change.